 Raw time estimate - 5 hours

 The Calculator tutorial should have left you with good overall knowledge of language design.
 Now it is time for a more thorough exercise.
 The garage project will have you create several interconnected languages, package them as reusable plugins and stack languages one above the other.
-To handle the complexity of this tutorial, we leverage the Stepik platform for online education.
+To handle the complexity of this tutorial, we leverage the Cogniterra platform for online education.
 Enrol in the free MPS Elementary Course.

 Reviewing the progress